 Be sure to always either eat the fresh pomegranate whole, or buy only the pure juice with ‘No Added Sugars’.
 Be sure to read labels as there are lots of ‘juice drinks’ on the market that only contain a very small percentage of actual pomegranate juice.
 These are definitely NOT the same, and will actually be harmful to health due to excess refined sugars, flavourings and additives.

 Eating the whole fruit is a delicious way to get more pomegranate into your life, either alone as a snack, or added to meals and salads.
 It’s a good idea to eat the seeds as they add roughage and lower the glycemic index further.

 How to eat a pomegranate

 You can either cut them in quarters and munch them straight out of their skin (like I do), which can be messy so make sure you have some wet wipes to hand.
-Or you can de-jewel them as in the video shown below and add them raw to salads, onto homemade protein muesli or breakfast porridge, into smoothies, savoury couscous, use as a splash of colour on deserts, or add into drinks and cocktails.
+Or you can de-jewel them as in the video shown below and add them raw to salads, onto homemade high protein muesli or breakfast porridge, into smoothies, savoury couscous, use as a splash of colour on deserts, or add into drinks and cocktails.

 Pomegranate juice, is, for the most part a wonderful and safe drink to consume, however some evidence suggest that it may interact with certain kinds of prescription drugs such as warfarin, and also some drugs that treat high blood pressure and cholesterol.
 If you are taking any of these then you should check with your doctor first before drinking pomegranate juice on a regular basis.

 If you have any questions or comments related to this post then I would be thrilled to hear from you.
 Post below and I will get back to you ASAP.
 Thanks for stopping by!